render-07/react-native-simple-Todo_List/README.md

 Runs the app in the development mode.
 Also mind the database connection string.

-To test the application, your mobile device needs the expo application or use Android Studio in PC.
+To test the application, your mobile device needs the Expo Go application or use Android Studio in PC.

 ### This is for educational purpose only.